Jewish Museum and Archives of British Columbia releases its new publication Looking Back, Moving Forward after its AGM on Nov. 16.

 Bass’s new business model was extraordinarily successful, attracting customers from all over the city.
 He fought for years to defend his right to offer customers good-quality products and low prices.
 He went to the extent of advocating his position to the Supreme Court of Canada by appearing before a commission implemented by the federal government to investigate the cost of drugs.
 The commission eventually proposed five recommendations, three of which were found in Bass’s brief.

 He shook up the pharmacy market in yet another important way, offering more than just pharmaceutical and medical items at a time when all stores offered exclusively specialized stock.
-Soon after the first London Drugs opened, the camera store next door went out of business.
-Seeing an opportunity, Bass bought the full inventory and sold the cameras at a discounted price.
+Soon after the first London Drugs opened, Bass bought a full inventory of cameras and sold them at a discounted price.
 The gamble was a success and, to this day, cameras and home electronics remain cornerstone items at London Drugs.
 The practice has now become commonplace, with many large stores selling a wide diversity of products.

 This tendency towards innovation gave London Drugs a competitive advantage and brought the company growing profitability.
 Over the next 20 years, Bass expanded the company to locations throughout the Lower Mainland.
 In 1968, after 23 years of ownership, he sold London Drugs to an American firm, the Daylin Corp., remaining on as London Drugs’ president until 1976, and overseeing further expansion.
 In 1976, the company was sold to the H.Y.
 Louis Group and, today, its stores number 78 across Western Canada.